givemepower8/Phaser3Practices/docs/COC.md

 - Walls: level 11 x 89, level 10 x 211 as of 05/02/2019
 - Walls: level 11 x 100, level 10 x 200 as of 05/22/2019

+Priority list

+- Queen to level 50
+- Wizard to level 8
+- Ice golem to level 3
+- Electro Dragon to level 2
+- Golem to level 6

 Maximize the troops